BWibo/3dcitydb-mkdocs/docs/citydb-tool/import-citygml.md

 ## Options

-The `import citygml` command inherits global options from the main [`citydb`](cli.md) command and general import and metadata options from its parent [`import`](import.md) command.
-Additionally, it provides CityGML format-specific import and filter options.
+The `import citygml` command inherits global options from the main [`citydb`](cli.md) command and general import, metadata, and filter options from its parent [`import`](import.md) command.
+Additionally, it provides CityGML format-specific import options.

 ### Global options